Information for Faculty

 Are you a Skyline College instructor interested in teaching an honors course?

-- Coordinator and Counselor
+Program Coordinator and Counselors

 John Ulloa became the program coordinator in 2013.
 His duties include recruitment and approval of students, coordination of the selection and scheduling of courses and faculty, and representing the program both on and off campus.